 However, the taxpayer shall not be prosecuted under this section for failure to furnish in due time the return of income under section 139(1), if:

-(a) the return is furnished by him before the expiry of the assessment year; or
+(a) the return is furnished by such person before the expiry of the assessment year; or

-(b) the tax payable by him on the total income determined on regular assessment, as reduced by advance tax and TDS, if any, does not exceed Rs.
+(b) the tax payable by such person (not being a company) on the total income determined on regular assessment, as reduced by advance tax and TDS, if any, does not exceed Rs.
 3,000.

 Section 142(1) deals with the general provisions relating to an inquiry before assessment.
 Under section 142(1), the Assessing Officer can issue notice asking the taxpayer to file the return of income, if he has not filed the return of income or to produce or cause to be produced such accounts or documents as he may require and to furnish in writing and verified in the prescribed manner information in such form and on such points or matters (including a statement of all assets and liabilities of the taxpayer, whether included in the accounts or not) as he may require.